 Step 1: Set up a meeting

 Divorce is a big step and cannot be done over the phone.
 Both the spouses need to set up a meeting to talk and prepare for the next step.
-You need to plan your meeting appropriately, especially if one of the spouses lives in another city.

 Step 2: Gather information and draft agreement